 2.2.1 This is the response prepared by the tenderer to enable the Principal to evaluate the tenderer's offers.
-The tenderer must also complete Attachment A 'Supplementary Tender Response' and Attachment B 'Audit hours and fees' as part of their response.
+The tenderer must also complete Attachment A 'Supplementary Tender Response', Attachment B 'Audit hours and fees' and an online Third Party Information Security self-assessment.